kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 mention those calls.

 Namespaced policies don't have a `spec.contextAwareResources`, therefore no access to Kubernetes resources.
-This stays the same for now, see [future work].
+This stays the same.

 ## Allowed host capability calls